redpanda-data/redpanda-connect-helm-chart/README.md

   aaaaa.yaml: |
     input:
       generate:
-        mapping: root = "AAAAAAAAAA"
+        mapping: root = "meow"
         interval: 2s
         count: 0
     output:
       stdout:
         codec: lines
 ```
-Note: This exposes a [streams API](https://www.benthos.dev/docs/guides/streams_mode/streams_api) where configuration can be viewed and altered.
+Setting `streams.enabled: true` in `values.yaml` adds `streams /streams/*.yaml` to the pod command arguments.

-As of benthos version `3.61.0`, the streams API can be disabled to prevent changes to the configuration[s] of a running [Benthos in streams mode via config files](https://www.benthos.dev/docs/guides/streams_mode/using_config_files); use `.Values.streams.api.enabled = false` to toggle the API off.
+This exposes a [streams API](https://www.benthos.dev/docs/guides/streams_mode/streams_api) by default, where configuration can be viewed and altered by anyone with access to the configured benthos endpoint.
+As of benthos version `3.61.0`, the streams API can be disabled to prevent changes to the configuration[s] of a running [Benthos in streams mode via config files](https://www.benthos.dev/docs/guides/streams_mode/using_config_files); use `.Values.streams.api.enabled = false` to toggle the API off (this adds an additional argument to the pod command to become `streams --no-api /streams/*.yaml`).

-For this chart, the stream fields configurations should go in the configMap while the shared fields go in the `config` block (with the exception of HTTP server configs, which are covered by the `http` block).
+With streams mode enabled, `/benthos.yaml` should only contain the configuration for `http` as defined either by the `http` values block or the defaults; the contents of the streams configMap (as defined and pulled into the deployment by the name set in `streams.streamsConfigMap`) are deployed to `/streams/*.yaml`.
+Additionally, general config like `metrics`, `logger `, and `tracing`.

 From the `benthos streams --help` context: